 Jesus appears to James, and his final appearance is to the disciples and ends with his ascension.
 He taught them about the Kingdom over 40 days and commissioned them to go to all the world.

 Jesus appears to James, and his final appearance is to the disciples and ends with his ascension.
 He taught them about the Kingdom over 40 days and commissioned them to go to all the world.

 Welcome to Series 14 and Episode 8, 'the ascension of Jesus'.
-This is our last episode and we're going to be studying briefly from Luke chapter 24 verses 50 to 53 and ending our studies in Acts 1 verses 1 to 11.
+This is our last episode and we're going to be studying briefly Luke 24: 50 - 53 and ending our studies in Acts 1: 1 - 11.

 Introduction and Recap

 It's been an amazing series, Series 14, looking at the accounts of the resurrection, and I hope that many of you will have joined us in earlier episodes, and have got a feeling for the amazing events that took place after Easter Sunday, when Jesus miraculously rose again from the dead quite suddenly, and began to appear to people.
-I've been saying that there are 10 resurrection appearances identified in the New Testament and we've looked at eight of them.
-I'll quickly remind you what those eight appearances are, and what significance they had, and then we're going to briefly comment on a ninth appearance which is mentioned in passing by Paul in 1 Corinthians, and then we're going to focus on the final appearance of Jesus, as described at the end of Luke's gospel, and the beginning of Acts.
+I've been saying that there are ten resurrection appearances identified in the New Testament and we've looked at eight of them.
+I'll quickly remind you what those eight appearances are, and what significance they had, and then we're going to briefly comment on a ninth appearance which is mentioned in passing by Paul in 1 Corinthians, and then we're going to focus on the final appearance of Jesus, as described at the end of Luke's Gospel, and the beginning of Acts.